 - Official transcripts for all prior undergraduate and graduate study

-- Active United States registered nurse license required.
+- An active United States registered nurse license required.
 Clinical agencies will require an active Maryland license.

-- Undergraduate cumulative grade point average of at least 3.0
+- An undergraduate cumulative grade point average of at least 3.0

 - Two recent professional references (PDF)

 - A professional résumé